-African American director Oscar Micheaux, for example, explored the complications of racial identity; black actors played white characters, or played black characters mistaken for white, or characters who intentionally passed as white.
-He turned the tables on white racists, answering D. W. Griffith’s The Birth of a Nation (1915) with his own film, Within Our Gates (1919), showing blacks not as perpetrators but as victims of racist aggression—at one point inter-cutting a scene of interracial rape with one of a lynching.
+African American director Oscar Micheaux, for example, explored the complications of racial identity.
+He had black actors play white characters or black characters mistaken for white, or characters who intentionally passed as white.
+He turned the tables on white racists, answering D. W. Griffith’s The Birth of a Nation (1915) with his own film, Within Our Gates (1919), showing blacks not as perpetrators but victims of racist aggression.
+At one point, Michaux inter-cut a scene of interracial rape with a scene depicting a lynching.

 These were indie films in the truest sense, and although skimpy budgets made retakes a luxury and production values rudimentary, directors overcame creative challenges with the means available to them.
 Spencer Williams’ double exposures of a woman’s spirit rising from her body in The Blood of Jesus (1941) were deftly rendered entirely within the camera by rewinding and shooting over the exposed film.
 In 1992 Williams’ film was added to the Library of Congress Film Registry of “culturally, historically, or aesthetically significant films.”

 The Library’s public performance rights agreement with Kino Lorber allows the films to be streamed for classes.
 So check out the DVDs for superior image quality, or view the films online for a journey into a fascinating and underappreciated chapter of American cinema history.